 If It’s good enough for the Beckhams, it’s good enough for us.
-From the crystal clear Adriatic to famous GoT scenes, here are seven highly-persuasive reasons to visit Croatia’s beautiful Dalmatian coast.
+From the crystal clear Adriatic to famous GoT scenes and the best beaches in Europe, here are ten highly persuasive reasons to visit Croatia’s beautiful coast

 1. The Adriatic sea is the nicest sea in Europe